|multi-FASTA format (for small RNAs and target transcripts):||

 |Short Tags: for small RNA sequences, one sequence per line||

-|Pure Sequence: a single sequence without FASTA head (may occupy multi-lines)||
+|Pure Sequence: a single target transcript sequence without FASTA head (may occupy multi-lines)||

 Users are allowed to submit target candidate sequences of their interest in this section.
-A typical target transcript sequence can be a cDNA, EST, Unigene, mRNA or genomic segment, etc. The server will search possible target sites on these submitted target cadidates for (submitted or preloaded) small RNA sequences (mainly including miRNA and ta-siRNA, sic passim).
-Prior to analysis, back-end pipeline will check these submitted sequences by the following standards:
+A typical target transcript sequence can be a cDNA, EST, unigene, mRNA, genomic segment, etc. The server will search possible target sites on these submitted target candidates for (submitted or preloaded) small RNA sequences (mainly including miRNA and ta-siRNA, sic passim).
+Before analysis, the back-end pipeline will check these submitted sequences by the following standards:

-The length of region in which the server will score complementarity between small RNA and target transcript.
-The preferred schema (V2) set this value to 19 since a few sRNA might be 19 nucleotides while the first version psRNATarget set it to 20.
-Be aware that scoring algorithm will only penalize mismatches in this region(from No. 1 to No.hspsize nt) and subsequent mismatches (from hspsize nt to end) will be ignored.
-In addition, the submitted small RNAs will be removed if they are shorted than HSP value.
+The length of the region in which the server will score complementarity between small RNA and the target transcript.
+The recommended range for hspsize is 19-20.
+Be aware that the scoring algorithm will only penalize mismatches in this region(from No. 1 to No.hspsize nt) and that subsequent mismatches will be ignored.
+In addition, the submitted small RNAs will be removed if they are shorter than the HSP value.

 The number of top (the best) target gene candidates that will be listed for each submitted small RNA.

-In addition to cleave mRNA, plant miRNA also reportedly inhibits the translation of target genes.
-It often happens if any mismatch occurs in around the center of
+In addition to cleaving mRNA, plant miRNA reportedly inhibits the translation of target genes.
+This often happens if any mismatch occurs in around the center of

 the complementary region because the central region is essential for cleavage (Brodersen et al., 2008, PMID: 18483398).
 This mechanism is different from translational